ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 ![restart_HBase_service](/assets/introducing-hbase-phoenix/restart_HBase_service.png)

-## 8. Launch Phoenix Shell <a id="launch-phoenix-shell"></a>
+## 7. Launch Phoenix Shell <a id="launch-phoenix-shell"></a>

 To connect to Phoenix, you need to specify the zookeeper quorum and in the sandbox, it is localhost.
 Change the working directory as per your HDP version.
 To launch it, execute the following commands:

 ~~~
-cd /usr/hdp/2.5.0.0-817/phoenix/bin
+$>cd /usr/hdp/2.5.0.0-817/phoenix/bin

-./sqlline.py localhost
+$>./sqlline.py localhost
 ~~~

 Your Phoenix shell will look like this:

 ![enter_phoenix_shell](/assets/introducing-hbase-phoenix/enter_phoenix_shell.png)

-## 9. Create Phoenix Table on existing HBase table <a id="create-phoenix-table"></a>
+## 8. Create Phoenix Table on existing HBase table <a id="create-phoenix-table"></a>

-Let’s create an HBase table from Phoenix.
 You can create a Phoenix table/view on a pre-existing HBase table.
 There is no need to move the data to Phoenix or convert it.
+Apache Phoenix supports table creation and versioned incremental alterations through DDL commands.
+The table metadata is stored in an HBase table and versioned.
+You can either create a READ-WRITE table or a READ only view with a condition that the binary representation of the row key and key values must match that of the Phoenix data types.
+The only addition made to the HBase table is Phoenix coprocessors used for query processing.
 A table can be created with the same name.

 > **NOTE**: The DDL used to create the table is case sensitive and if HBase table name is in lowercase, you have to put the name in between double quotes.
 In HBase, you don’t model the possible KeyValues or the structure of the row key.
 This is the information you specify in Phoenix and beyond the table and column family.